gregurco/jobeet-tutorial/docs/days/day-9.md

 In created console command we have different types of messages: simple message, question and success message.
 But all them are displayed in the same way.
 Symfony Console component provides possibility to use colors.
-First let's color in green the message that category is crated:
+First let’s color in green the message that category is crated:
 ```diff
 - $output->writeln('Category successfully created!');
 + $output->writeln('<fg=green>Category successfully created!</>');
 ```

 Available colors are: black, red, green, yellow, blue, magenta, cyan and white.
-Also it's possible to setup background color by using `bg=red` and options like bold text: `options=bold`.
+Also it’s possible to setup background color by using `bg=red` and options like bold text: `options=bold`.
 For example red bold text on a yellow background will be setup in next way:
 ```
 <fg=red;bg=yellow;options=bold>foo</>